Neil Young Archives: 1990s

 Way Down in the Rust Bucket was the first release from his Archives Performance Series for the year 2021, and was released in CD, DVD, vinyl and deluxe box set editions on February 26.
-A live show that was recorded on November 13, 1990, at the Catalyst in Santa Cruz, CA with his backing band, Crazy Horse, Young has previously shown all the concert video footage as part of the Movietone section of his Archives website.
+A live show that was recorded on November 13, 1990, at the Catalyst in Santa Cruz, California, with Crazy Horse, Young has previously shown all the concert video footage as part of the Movietone section of his Archives website.